prasannavl/WinApi/README.md

 ### WinApi.Windows

 - Ultra-light weight, extremely simple and tiny wrappers that can be used to create, manipulate or use windows extensively.
-- `Zero GC allocations` on during window messages, and event loop cycles.
+- `Zero GC allocations` during window messages, and event loop cycles.
 - `Fundamental concepts similar to ATL/WTL`, but in a C# idiomatic way.
 - NativeWindow class is a very thin Window class that processes no messages, and provides no extra functionality.
 Great for using with custom GUI toolkits, DirectX, OpenGL games.
 - NativeWindow can also be extended to work with any subclasses like Button, ComboBox, etc, with the same principles.